Three Rivers Village School: History

-Three Rivers Village School opened in fall of 2013 at 4721 Stanton Avenue, Pittsburgh, PA, in the city's Stanton Heights neighborhood.
+Three Rivers Village School opened in fall of 2013 in the Stanton Heights neighborhood.
 The school was founded by a group of parents and teachers including Evan Mallory and Jean Marie Pearce.

-After two years of operation, the school moved in 2015 from its original Stanton Heights location to the former St. Stephen's School building at 134 East Elizabeth Street, Pittsburgh, PA in the Hazelwood section of the city.
+After two years of operation, the school moved in 2015 from its original Stanton Heights location to the former St. Stephen's School building in the Hazelwood section of the city.